DanSimon/scalene/README.md

 state of flux, I'd strongly recommend opening an issue detailing any changes you want to make before beginning your work.
 I will have fairly strict standards about what I will merge in, so it's better we work together early on.

+The only real rule I'm enforcing is that no new library dependencies can be added.

 ### Origins